Jaikumar96/BackDoor/README.md

 Disclaimer:
 This project is intended for educational and research purposes only.
 Unauthorized use of this software for malicious purposes is strictly prohibited.
 The authors do not endorse or support any illegal activities conducted with this software.

+License:
+This project is licensed under the MIT License.
+See the LICENSE file for details.